Entropy-stable positivity-preserving DG schemes for Boltzmann-Poisson models of collisional electronic transport along energy bands: Stability of DG schemes under entropy norms

-inspired in the strategy of Cheng, Gamba, and Proft \cite{CGP}.
-These estimates are possible due to the dissipative property of the linear collisional operator applied to the curvilinear representation of the momentum, with the entropy norm related to the function $e^{H(\vec{x},\vec{p},t)} = \exp\left(\varepsilon(\vec{p}) -q\Phi(\vec{x},t) \right)$, which clearly has a Hamiltonian structure generating a divergence free characteristic field for the equations of motion.
+We can prove the stability of the scheme under the entropy norm related to the interior product $ \int_{\Omega_C} f_h \, g_h e^H \, p^2 dp d\mu dx \, , $ inspired in the strategy of Cheng, Gamba, and Proft \cite{CGP}.
+These estimates are possible due to the dissipative property of the linear collisional operator applied to the curvilinear representation of the momentum, with the entropy norm related to the function $e^{H(\vec{x},\vec{p},t)} = \exp\left(\varepsilon(\vec{p}) -q\Phi(\vec{x},t) \right)$.
+The latter term makes manifest a Hamiltonian structure in the entropy norm, with this same Hamiltonian structure generating a divergence free characteristic field for the equations of motion.

-Existence and uniqueness as well as regularity of initial- boundary value problems associated to the Vlasov-Boltzmann equation (\ref{vlasov},\ref{poisson}) with periodic boundary conditions have been shown by Y. Guo \cite{Guo-2002, Guo-2003} for the non-linear Vlasov Boltzmann Poisson Maxwell system with initial data near a global Maxwellian distribution.
-It also shows the regularity propagation of the initial behavior; and further, with R. Strain \cite{Guo-Strain-2006}, calculated almost exponential decay rates to such Maxwellian equilibrium.
-Additionally, in the particular case of the initial and boundary value problem, N. Ben-Abdallah and M. Tayeb \cite{BenA-Tay} showed existence and uniqueness of solutions to the linear Vlasov Boltzmann with a continuous in space-time field $E(x,t)$ and non-negative initial and boundary conditions having the same polynomial decay in $L^1\cup L^\infty$ in one space dimension and higher dimensional phase-space (velocity).
+Existence and uniqueness as well as regularity of initial-boundary value problems (IBVP) associated to the Vlasov - Boltzmann equation (\ref{vlasov},\ref{poisson}) with periodic boundary conditions have been shown by Y. Guo \cite{Guo-2002, Guo-2003} for the non-linear Vlasov - Boltzmann - Poisson - Maxwell system with initial data near a global Maxwellian distribution.
+It also shows the regularity propagation of the initial behavior; and further, R. Strain \cite{Guo-Strain-2006}, calculated almost exponential decay rates to such Maxwellian equilibrium.
+Additionally, in the particular case of the initial and boundary value problem, N. Ben-Abdallah and M. Tayeb \cite{BenA-Tay} showed existence and uniqueness of solutions to the linear Vlasov - Boltzmann with a continuous in space-time field $E(x,t)$ and non-negative initial and boundary conditions having the same polynomial decay in $L^1\cup L^\infty$ in one space dimension and higher dimensional phase-space (velocity).
 Such solution preserves the regularity and decay properties of the initial state.
-While this result uses low regularity of the integrating characteristic field $E(x, t)$ with non vanishing gradients, it is hoped that higher order Sobolev regularity may propagate for more regular fields, as well as more regular initial and boundary conditions satisfying at least polynomial decay.
-However we are not aware, at this point, whether such result is available.
-We also mention that in the same manuscript \cite{BenA-Tay} the authors showed the existence of weak solutions to Boltzmann-Poisson for incoming data with polynomial decay in the case of one phase-space dimension.
+While this result uses low regularity of the integrating characteristic field $E(x, t)$ with nonvanishing gradients, it is hoped that higher order Sobolev regularity may propagate for more regular fields, as well as more regular initial and boundary conditions satisfying at least polynomial decay.
+However, we are not aware, at this point, whether such result is available.
+We also mention that in \cite{BenA-Tay} the authors showed the existence of weak solutions to Boltzmann - Poisson for incoming data with polynomial decay in the case of one phase-space dimension.